event-driven-robotics/MoveEnet/README.md

 python train.py
 ```

-8. To predict results using a specific checkpoint, use files predict.py and evaluate.py.
+8. To predict results using a specific checkpoint, use files `predict.py` and `evaluate.py`.
+To create a video from an input data, use the file `create_video.py`.

+# Notes
+- Any  contribution to make the code more usable would be appreciated.
+Feel free to fork and create merge request to contribute back.
+- For inference-only code, or for inference on camera directly, follow the directions on the [hpe-core repository](https://github.com/event-driven-robotics/hpe-core/tree/main/example/movenet).